gatsbyjs/gatsby/docs/docs/seo.md

 ### Server rendering

-Because Gatsby pages are server-rendered, rather than client-rendered, all the page content is available to Google and other search engines or crawlers.
+Because Gatsby pages are server-rendered, all the page content is available to Google and other search engines or crawlers.

 (You can see this by viewing the source for this page).